-In the early days as an entrepreneur, trying to find people who will under a startup idea, much less support it, is a constant struggle one must face.
+In the early days as an entrepreneur, trying to find people who will support a startup idea, is a constant struggle one must face.
 But according to Rajesh Setty, this applies especially to first-time founders.
 As Rajesh says, "If this is your first startup, it gets more complex because of double-uncertainty – a) you don’t know whether your startup has legs and b) you don’t know whether YOU can pull this off successfully."

 The blog post, Why is it hard to get support for your first startup? originally appears on Rajesh's blog.
 It has been republished with permission below;